 Why Hike Highland Mary Lakes

-Reaching the trails traversing the spectacular high alpine tundra of the Weminuche Wilderness usually requires a multi-day backpacking trip.
+Reaching the spectacular high alpine tundra of the Weminuche Wilderness usually requires a multi-day backpacking trip.
 The Highland Mary Lakes trail is an exception, providing day hikers quick access to this alpine wonderland.

 The hike visits three of the seven Highland Mary Lakes as well as the Verde Lakes, all above 12,000-ft.
 Getting to the lakes basin requires a bit of effort.
-The trail climbs over 1,300-ft. in 2 miles through a diverse landscape of trees, willows and meadows interspersed with picturesque waterfalls to reach the high lakes plateau.
+The trail climbs through a diverse landscape of forest and meadows interspersed with picturesque waterfalls to reach the high lakes plateau, gaining over 1,300-ft. in 1.7 miles.

-Upon arriving at the Highland Mary Lakes hikers are greeted with breathtaking views of the glistening lakes set amid a broad expanse of rolling sub-alpine tundra.
-A gentle climb through the tundra leads to Verde Lakes and wonderful views of the Grenadier Range punctuated by the distinctive pyramid-shaped Vestal and Arrow Peaks.
+Atop the plateau hikers are greeted with breathtaking views of the glistening lakes set amid a broad expanse of rolling alpine tundra.
+A gentle climb through the tundra leads to Verde Lakes and wonderful views of the Grenadier Range where the distinctive pyramid-shaped West Trinity, Vestal and Arrow Peaks are the stars of the show.

 Buy the Book